Some examples of global Poisson structures on $S^4$

-\begin{quote} \textbf{\fontsize{10pt}{15pt}\selectfont Abstract.} \textrm{\fontsize{10pt}{15pt}\selectfont A Poisson structure is a bivector whose Schouten bracket vanishes.
+\begin{quote} \textbf{\fontsize{10pt}{15pt}\selectfont Abstract.} \textrm{\fontsize{10pt}{15pt}\selectfont A Poisson structure is represented by a bivector whose Schouten bracket vanishes.
 We study a global Poisson structure on $S^4$ associated with a holomorphic Poisson structure on $\mathbb{CP}^3$.
-We provide a real structure and show that the space of the Poisson structures on $S^4$ is the real form of the space of holomorphic Poisson structures on $\mathbb{CP}^3$.
-We also obtain many examples of global Poisson structures on $S^4$. } \end{quote}
+The space of the Poisson structures on $S^4$ is a real algebraic variety in the space of holomorphic Poisson structures on $\mathbb{CP}^3$.
+We generalize it to $\mathbb{HP}^n$ by using the twistor method.
+Furthermore, we provide examples of Poisson structures on $S^4$ associated with codimension one holomorphic foliations of degree 2 on $\mathbb{CP}^3$. } \end{quote}